jangir02vishal/Ecommerce_Java/README.md

 - **Order Placement**: Keep track of your purchases with the "My Orders" page, where users can view their placed orders.
 - **User Authentication**: Securely log in to the system to access personalized features such as your orders.
 - **Personalized Welcome**: Upon login, a warm welcome greets users in the header bar, displaying their username.
-- **Logout Functionality**: Logout seamlessly, clearing the cart and order pages and returning users to the login page.
+- **Logout Functionality**: Logout seamlessly and returning users to the login page.

 ## Technology Stack